 Upon receiving the SIP INVITE message from the PSAP the entry IBCF applies general screening rules to the request, and, based on local policy, adds an Origination-Id header to the INVITE to indicate from where the request was received.
 It then forwards the INVITE to the Transit Function.

 The Transit Function uses the destination address (i.e., the callback URI) in the Request-URI to determine the routing for the call.
-Before forwarding the call to the interconnecting network, the Transit Function sends the request to the STI-AS for authentication and signing of the caller identity and signing of the RPH.
+Before forwarding the call to the interconnecting network, the Transit Function sends the request to the STI-AS for authentication and signing of the caller identity and signing of the RPH and Priority header.

 NOTE: The STI-AS must be invoked after originating call processing (i.e., after the Transit Function determines that the interconnected network over which the call will be routed is an IP network).